Read & Publish Open Access initiative

 The Company of Biologists has been committed to Open Access since 2004 because we believe that immediate and free availability of high-quality research helps us to achieve our mission of advancing excellence in the biological and biomedical sciences worldwide.

-We were one of the first not-for-profit journal publishers to launch a cost-neutral Read & Publish initiative, and over 200 institutions in 16 countries and five library consortia are now participating.
+We were one of the first not-for-profit journal publishers to launch a cost-neutral Read & Publish initiative, and over 250 institutions in more than 20 countries and six library consortia are now participating.

 What are Read & Publish agreements?

 Available to libraries and library consortia for a single annual fee, our standard Read & Publish agreements offer unlimited “read” access to our three subscription journals – Development, Journal of Cell Science and Journal of Experimental Biology – plus uncapped fee-free Gold Open Access publishing of research articles.

 What are the benefits of Read & Publish agreements?

 Our standard Read & Publish agreements offer many benefits to libraries and researchers: